spacecataz/swmf_runfiles/solar_tsunamis/synthetic_extreme/README.md

 event scenarios in literature.
 Each scaling uses a set of hyperbolic tangents to ramp up then down the amplitudes of storms within a given window.
 Ramp up time is 15 minutes; ramp down is 12 hours.
+Previously, a multi-hour ramp up was used.
+It produces a poor sudden impulse and was discarded.

 ### ML-Scaled
 A random-forest based specification was created, first by Rashmi Siddalingappa and then by Qusai Al-Shidi (both of WVU).
-The former was not able to create a reasonable time series, so the amplitudes were used as an alternative to other scalings, as described below. **This specification is not recommended.**
+The former was not able to create a reasonable time series, so the amplitudes were used as an alternative to other scalings, as described below.
+A random-forest regression model was used to generate these files.
+For the fast ramp-up input, the only output of the RFR model is density (temperature result was poor and discarded).
+All other variables are TL-scaled Katus.

 ### Tsurutani & Lahkina Most Extreme SSI
 Tsurutani & Lahkina calculations put the total solar wind velocity at just